VictoriaMetrics-Community/mcp-victoriametrics/README.md

 # VictoriaMetrics MCP Server

-The implementation of [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for VictoriaMetrics.
+The implementation of [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server for [VictoriaMetrics](https://docs.victoriametrics.com/victoriametrics/).

-This provides access to your VictoriaMetrics instance and seamless integration with VictoriaMetrics APIs and documentations.
+This provides access to your VictoriaMetrics instance and seamless integration with [VictoriaMetrics APIs](https://docs.victoriametrics.com/victoriametrics/url-examples/) and [documentation](https://docs.victoriametrics.com/).
 It can give you a comprehensive interface for monitoring, observability, and debugging tasks related to your VictoriaMetrics instances, enable advanced automation and interaction capabilities for engineers and tools.

 ## Features

-This MCP server allows you to use almost all read-only APIs of VictoriaMetrics, i.e. all functions available in VMUI:
+This MCP server allows you to use almost all read-only APIs of VictoriaMetrics, i.e. all functions available in [VMUI](https://docs.victoriametrics.com/#vmui):
 - Querying metrics and exploring data (even drawing graphs if your client supports it)
 - Listing and exporting available metrics, labels, labels values and entire series
 - Analyzing your alerting and recording rules and alerts